MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 ## Getting in touch with the WebView2 team

-Help build a richer WebView2 experience by sharing your feedback.  to submit feature requests or bug reports, see [WebView feedback repo][GithubMicrosoftedgeWebviewfeddback] .
-It is also a good place to search for known issues.
+Help build a richer WebView2 experience by sharing your feedback.
+To submit feature requests or bug reports, see [WebView feedback repo][GithubMicrosoftedgeWebviewfeddback] .
+It's also a good place to search for known issues.

 > [!NOTE]
 > During developer preview, the Microsoft Edge WebView team also collects data to help build a better WebView.
 To turn off WebView data collection, go to `edge://settings/privacy` and turn off browser data collection.